I have postponed a September holiday to the USA and Canada with Audley Travel to next year. They...

 Dining quality is superb here, under the direction of a talented local chef, with dishes created principally from the finest of the island's local produce.
 There is a lovely evening ambience as you dine beside the sea, soothed by soft music from the grand piano in the library.

 Lunchtime snacks may consist of a delicious salad or plate of carpaccio, while dinners are à la carte, with a choice of some of the best seafood on the island.
-Dining is also possible on board the MS Lady Lisbeth, a 17-metre, 1920s teak boat, carefully restored to its former glory.
+Dining is also possible on board the MS Lady Lisbeth, a 17-meter, 1920s teak boat, carefully restored to its former glory.
 Every evening, the boat departs with a maximum of eight guests for a private dining cruise inside the bay.

 Please note, there will be a formal dress code required whilst dining at the restaurant in the evenings.
 Despite this, the hotel are very flexible with dining, allowing you to finish a bottle of wine the following evening & even swap your inclusive dinner (if on half board) for lunch should you choose to dine out one evening.